Airbnb homes in north Florida and Georgia welcoming Irma evacuees — for free

 Hundreds of thousands of evacuees fleeing Miami-Dade and Broward counties ahead of Hurricane Irma can now stay at Airbnb properties across northern Florida and Georgia — for free.

-The popular homesharing platform activated its Disaster Response Program Thursday as evacuations began in Miami-Dade and Broward.
-The program offers a tool that helps residents displaced by Irma or emergency relief workers and volunteers arriving in the state a temporary place to stay with local Airbnb hosts.
+The popular home-sharing platform activated its Disaster Response Program Thursday as evacuations began in Miami-Dade and Broward.
+The program offers a tool that helps residents displaced by Irma, or emergency relief workers and volunteers arriving in the state, find a temporary place to stay with local Airbnb hosts.

 The listings will be available for the next three weeks, until Sept.
 28. In addition to free listings, service fees and state and local taxes are also waived.